gaiatravaglini/Tokyo_listings/README.md

-# Tokyo-listings
+# Tokyo listings
-2022 listings activity in Tokyo
+2022 listings activity in Tokyo from AirBnb